In life, we can hold on to a lot of anger and resentment.

 - Women abused as children

-- People whose partners had been unfaithful
+- People whose partners were unfaithful

 Furthermore, by mentally switching between thoughts of goodwill and holding a grudge, blood pressure, heart rate, and muscle tension increased, while feelings of control (linked to mental toughness) reduced.